-Non-governmental organisations (NGOs) that do not invest strategic effort in knowledge management risk losing their social influence, according to a report by the Esade Institute for Social Innovation and the PwC Foundation.
+Non-governmental organisations (NGOs) that do not invest strategic efforts in knowledge management risk losing their social influence, according to a report by the Esade Institute for Social Innovation and the PwC Foundation.

 The study Knowledge and NGOs: Influence and Social Impact highlights several key factors that can help NGOs improve their knowledge management and increase their social influence.